nathanlesage/conferia/docs/users-guide.md

 view the authors and abstracts of all presentations by clicking on the card to open the detail view.

-In the bottom right, you can find a "bookmark" icon.
+In the bottom right of a card, you can find a "bookmark" icon.
 If you click it, this will add the event to your personal agenda.
 Items on your personal agenda will receive a colored highlight to indicate this fact to you.

+> Note: The tool remembers your personal agenda even if you close your browser
+> or restart your computer (as long as you do not delete the browsing data).
+> However, if the conference organizers change name or date of an event, this
+> will result in Conferia assuming a new event, and you will have to re-add this
+> to your agenda.
+Make sure you check your personal agenda from time to time.

 ## The Toolbar